zeke/all-the-public-replicate-models/README.md

 # all-the-public-replicate-models

-An offline database of metadata for all the public models on Replicate
+Metadata for all the public models on Replicate, bundled up into an npm package.

-It's all stuffed in a JSON file that's about 17MB.

 ## Installation